 Title: Part 1 – Building the Foundation and Putting out Fires: Mindfulness and Distress Tolerance

 Description: Presenter Nicole Babcock, LCSW-R walks participants through a 3-part training on DBT skills.
 During session 1, attendees will gain a basic understanding of the Biosocial Theory of Borderline Personality Disorder and the importance of replacing unwanted behaviors with new, more skillful and acceptable behaviors.
 Attendees will learn how to apply and reinforce different DBT strategies and skills.
 This training was recorded on July 15, 2021.
 Download presentation slides.

 Title: What it Means to be Immune: A COVID-19 Virtual Community Fireside Chat

 Description: This panel discussion focused on what it means for you and your family to be immune to COVID-19.
-This session was streamed live on Facebook on July 7, 2021 targeting the community residing in CCN’s North RPU (Chemung and Steuben Counties).
+This session was streamed live on Facebook on July 7, 2021 targeting the community residing in CCN’s West RPU (Chemung and Steuben Counties).
 Panelists Included: Dr. Wayne Teris, Care Compass Network; Dr. Saba Ahmed, The Guthrie Clinic; Dr. Russell Woglom, The Guthrie Clinic; Cheryl Henninger, Community Cares Healthcare Solutions/ Gerould’s Professional Pharmacy.

 Title: Building Resilient, Food Secure Communities